andrewrothstein/application-configurator/README.md

 Configuring an application in general requires setting up initial shell scripts or properties which we will refer to via the --properties_file flag.

-Writing to a properties file generally requires tabular format where as initializing variables in a shell script will usually be written in an "export var1=value1" format which we can set via the --template flag.
+Writing to a properties file generally requires a tabular format where as initializing variables in a shell script will usually be written in an "export var1=value1" format which we can set via the --template flag.
 By default, it will assume tabular format.
 Otherwise specify "export".

 That file will also be placed in a folder specific to the application, i.e. /opt/spark/conf, which we will set via the --folder flag.

-We need the address of the spring clound config server we will connect to via the --config_server_ip flag.
+We need the address of the spring cloud config server we will connect to via the --config_server_ip flag.

-We need to know the application for which want to set its properties via the --application_name as the spring config server can serve different properties for different applications.
+We need to know the application for which want to set its properties via the --application_name as the spring cloud config server can serve different properties for different applications.

 The configurator can be called on the command line: